openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Pet.md

 [PetPost.PostOperation](../../paths/pet/PetPost.md#postoperation),
 [PetPut.PutOperation](../../paths/pet/PetPut.md#putoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/pet"

 ## Method Summary
 | Modifier and Type | Method and Description |